-Cranberry Clementine Brussels Sprouts: This is my favorite way to eat brussels sprouts!
+Roasted Brussels Sprouts with Cranberries and Clementines.
+This is my favorite way to eat brussels sprouts!
 Lightly sweetened with a blood orange brown sugar glaze, these citrus spiked sprouts are SO delicious!

 Helloooo, brussels sprouts!

 Today we’re doing the latter.
 The days of Fall flavors and pumpkin spice are long gone.
-Instead it’s time to cran-orange ALL THE THINGS!
+Instead it’s time to cranberry ALL THE THINGS!

-- 1-2 cups of juicy mandarin clementine segments [fruit cups or fresh!]
+- 1-2 cups mandarin or clementine segments (from fruit cups or fresh)

 - 1.5 TBSP blood orange olive oil